PrismRL/prism/_sources/explainers/game-loop.rst.txt

 when to continue it.
 If no :lua:class:`Controller` yields a :lua:class:`Decision` the loop will run indefinitely, forcing you to catch when there are no player controlled actors left in the level.

-What actually happens on an actor's turn is defined in :lua:data:`prism.turn`.
+What actually happens on an actor's turn is defined in the :lua:class:`TurnHandler` passed to :lua:func:`LevelBuilder.addTurnHandler`.
 By default, it calls the :lua:class:`Controller` and performs the action returned:

 .. code-block:: lua